 WRC-15 Agenda Item 1.6 concerns possible new primary allocations for the fixed satellite service: 1) of 250 MHz between 10 GHz and 17 GHz in Region 1; and 2) of 250 MHz in Region 2 and 300 MHz in Region 3 in the range 13 GHz to 17 GHz.
 This is a complex issue due to the fact that the amounts of spectrum allocated to two satellite services, the fixed-satellite service (FSS) and the broadcasting-satellite service (BSS) varies between the three ITU Regions and that the Agenda Item only addresses one service (FSS) and a limited frequency band (10 - 17 GHz).
+Furthermore there are difficult coexistence issues with scientific services in the 13 GHz band and some military systems, including aeronautical, in the 14 GHz band.
 In addressing the issue, it is important to take into account the allocations to both satellite services across a wider frequency range.
 The main issue for item 2) is to solve the imbalance between the available up and downlink spectrum.
 Since several European operators are operating on a worldwide scale, both 1) and 2) are of significance.

-WRC-15 Agenda Item 1.7 is to review the use of the band $5\ 091 - 5\ 150$ MHz by mobile satellite service feeder links (which operate in the fixed-satellite service).
-This band was intended to be used in the short term for FSS sharing with aeronautical radionavigation, where it is designated as an extension band for the Microwave Landing System (MLS) in cases where its spectrum requirements cannot be met in the band $5\ 030 - 5\ 091$ MHz.
+WRC-15 Agenda Item 1.7 is to review the use of the band 5.091 - 5.150 MHz by mobile satellite service feeder links (which operate in the fixed-satellite service).
+This band was intended to be used in the short term for FSS sharing with aeronautical radionavigation, where it is designated as an extension band for the Microwave Landing System (MLS) in cases where its spectrum requirements cannot be met in the band 5.030 - 5.091 MHz.
 Since the FSS use has continued and the MLS has not needed access to this extension band, WRC-15 will review this situation.

-WRC-15 Agenda Item 1.8 provides for a review of the regulatory arrangements introduced at WRC-03 for Earth Stations on Vessels (ESVs) which operate in fixed-satellite service networks in the uplink bands $5\,925-6\,425$ MHz and 14-14.5 GHz.
+WRC-15 Agenda Item 1.8 provides for a review of the regulatory arrangements introduced at WRC-03 for Earth Stations on Vessels (ESVs) which operate in fixed-satellite service networks in the uplink bands $5\,925-6\,425\,$ MHz and $14-14.5\,$ GHz.
 The objective of the review is to relax certain requirements following successful implementation of the original regulations.